 Anti-whale mechanisms on Avalanche: Avoiding pump and dump

-The concept of "whales" in the ecosystem refers to individuals or entities that hold large quantities of a specific token.
+The term "whales"in the ecosystem refers to individuals or entities that hold large amounts of a token .

-While the presence of whales can have certain advantages (some token creators seek to partner with whales to increase their marketcap), they can also pose risks to stability and fairness within a token's ecosystem.
+While the presence of whales may have certain advantages (some token creators seek to partner with whales to increase their marketcap), they can also pose risks to stability and fairness within a token ecosystem.

-To mitigate these risks, anti-whale mechanisms have been developed and can be configured with Smithii's anti-whale tool.
+To mitigate these risks, anti-whale mechanisms have been developed, which can be configured with the anti-whale tool at Smithii.

 In this article we will explore the most common anti-whale mechanisms and also review some positive aspects of having whales within your ecosystem.